lukso-network/lsp-bridge-HypLSP7/docs/README.md

 - **scenario 3:** the LSP7 token was originally created and deployed on LUKSO (_e.g: Chillwhale, FABS, etc..._).

-The user transfer the LSP7 token to its `HypLSP7Collateral` contract on LUKSO where it is locked.
+The user transfers the LSP7 token to its `HypLSP7Collateral` contract on LUKSO where it is locked.
 The HypERC20 token on Ethereum is then minted for the user.

 ```mermaid